Kindlewing/social-impact-project/README.md

-# Social Impact Project by Hudson Finn and Christian Kunis
+# Social Impact Project

-### We want to create some resources that can help people who are not tech-savvy to become more familiar with computers and to be able to better interact with the increasing technology of the world.
-There are two groups of people that are of interest to this project: the students and family members.
+### We put together some resources to help people with various computer problems.
+Our hope is that centralizing these resources will make it easier and quicker to find the help you need.

 ### Resources below: